cmu-delphi/covidcast-nowcast/README.md

     a.
 Build the `delphi_web`, `delphi_web_epidata`, `delphi_database`, and `delphi_python` images.
     b.
 Create the `delphi-net` network.
     c.
 Run the database and web server.
 7. Run the acquisition script through the Python docker container to upload the data to the server.
-If you reuse a sensor name this will fail; You will have to either rename the sensor or delete and restart the database.
+If you reupload the same sensor, even if the values change, this will currently fail; You will have to either rename the sensor or delete and restart the database.
    ```
     docker run --rm -i --network delphi-net  delphi_python  python3 -m delphi.epidata.acquisition.covidcast_nowcast.load_sensors
    ```